Richard-S16/Richard-S16/README.md

 It's JS, but improved!
 In my opinion <br>

 **TS over JS always?**
-Although I love Typescript, I think JS is enough for most projects. <br>
+Although I love Typescript, I think JS is enough for some projects. <br>

 **What OTHER languages do you code in?** <br>
 I have coded in Python and Java, mostly for work, but I wouldn't say I KNOW Python and Java... <br>